larspensjo/ephenation-client/README.md

 and a blog about some of the OpenGL experiences [Ephenation OpenGL](http://ephenationopengl.blogspot.se/).

 ![Pict](https://lh5.googleusercontent.com/-osMriYp7jLg/UGcrFi1suUI/AAAAAAAAAUY/deSaaYmIsco/s650/Valley_2012-09-30.jpeg)
+## Hardware requirements
+AMD and NVIDIA graphic cards are supported, but not Intel HD3000 or HD4000.
+## Participation
 Interested in joining the project?
 All talents are welcome, send mail to info@ephenation.net.